krzry/address-book-fullstack/README.md

 2. The look and feel of the application is up to you.
 Feel free to use existing UI libraries, or design your own interface.

-   > Working implementations are worth more that a pretty looking interface.
+   > Working implementations are worth more than a pretty looking interface.

 3. Your backend API should require authentication to access the address book functionality.
 You should implement your authorization and sign-in using